ecyrbe/zodios/website/docs/api/helpers.md

 ## makeEndpoint

-`makeEndpoint` is a helper to narrow a signle endpoint definition and make some runtime checks.
+`makeEndpoint` is a helper to narrow a single endpoint definition and make some runtime checks.

 ```ts
 function makeEndpoint(endpoint: ZodiosEndpointDescription): ZodiosEndpointDescription;